 - issues for information or consultation referred by the Head of School or other School Officers;

 - informal complaints or concerns that can be resolved locally;

 - Student Experience Forum.

-Composition: Director of Student Support (Chair); Director of Taught Programmes; Director of Doctoral Studies; Head of School; Director of Research and Knowledge Exchange; School Administrator; All Student Representatives in the School.
+Composition: HAHP School Rep (Chair); Director of Student Experience; Director of Teaching and Learning; Director of Doctoral Studies; Head of School; Director of Research and Knowledge Exchange; School Administrator; All Student Representatives in the School.